 Who should attend

 Dr. John Ryan holds a Ph.D. in research and statistical methods.
-He has recently retired from his position as the administrator for the Hawaii State Department of Agriculture's Quality Assurance Division where he headed up Hawaii’s commodity inspection, food safety certification and measurement standards service groups.
-He has won awards for technology for his visionary and pioneering work.
-He is the president of Ryan Systems, Inc. (website...
+He has been working on transportation food safety issues since 2011 after retiring from his position as the administrator for the Hawaii State Department of Agriculture's Quality Assurance Division where he headed up Hawaii’s commodity inspection, food safety certification and measurement standards service groups.
+He has won awards for traceability technology for his visionary...

 More Events By The Speaker